VISTA Fraud Defense Attorney

 I am Vista fraud lawyer Peter M. Liss and if you have been charged with this serious crime or any other white collar offenses, I can help you fight the charges.
 I have been practicing law for over 35 years and have successfully defended many people in similar situations.
 My law office is conveniently located just off the 78 highway across from the Vista courthouse and jail and I accept all major credit cards.
 Please call any time, day or night, to schedule a free initial consultation where we can discuss your case.

 Fraud is a type of theft that involves the use of false claims or deception.
-The most common types of fraud charges in California are those that involve insurance, the internet, mortgages, real estate, worker’s compensation and embezzlement.
-Most fraud cases are considered white collar crimes because no one is put in danger of physical harm during the process.
-Anyone facing such charges should contact a Vista fraud lawyer as soon as possible.
+The most common types of fraud crimes in California are those that involve insurance, welfare, mortgages, charities, worker’s compensation and embezzlement.
+Most of these cases are considered white collar crimes because no one is put in danger of physical harm during the process.
+Anyone facing such accusations should contact a Vista fraud defense attorney as soon as possible.